maurogwerder/pattern_recognition_exercises/KWS/3_KWS_report.md

 As can be seen in the image of the single word, regions around the polygon are black, and thus have to be removed from the image before applying.
 Else, they would be registered as being part of the word.
 We iterate through each word using a rolling window of width = 1px and calculate 7 features for each window.
 These 7 resulting lists are saved as a `.txt`-file.
-Feature extraction can be seen in `placeholder features`.
+Feature extraction can be seen in `save_features.py`.

 For applying the Dynamic Time-warping algorithm (DTW), we chose a specific keyword and selected images of the training set containing the keyword.
 We limited the amount of training words to five due to computational cost.